Generalised time functions and finiteness of the Lorentzian distance: Background definitions, notation and results

 It is worth noting that our definition of a generalised time function is slightly more general than that used in the literature, \cite[Definition 3.23]{BeemEhlichEasley1996} or \cite[Definition 3.48]{Minguzzi2008Causal}, as we do not require our generalised time functions to be strictly monotonically increasing along null curves.

 We show, in Appendix \ref{sec_diff_tfs}, that if $f$ is monotonic on all timelike curves, as are generalised time functions, then all directional derivatives of $f$ exist a.e.
+This is an application of the well-known differentiability a.e. of real-valued monotonic functions on an internal, \cite[Theorem 9.3.1]{Haaser1991Real}.
 Moreover, \cite[Chapter 5, Theorem 2]{Royden}, for any function $f:M\to \R$ and any curve $\gamma:[0,1]\to M$ such that $f\circ \gamma$ is (not necessarily strictly) monotonically increasing, the derivative of $f\circ\gamma$ exists a.e., is integrable, and we have the inequality

-In what follows it will become clear that we are interested in generalised time functions, $f:M\to\R$, so that $\esssup_M g(\nabla f, \nabla f)\leq -1$.
+In what follows we will be interested in generalised time functions, $f:M\to\R$, so that we have the inequality $\esssup_M g(\nabla f, \nabla f)\leq -1$.
 This condition ensures that wherever $\nabla f$ exists, and it must exist a.e., it is timelike, as we show in Proposition \ref{cor:demarcated-thm}.
-This is unfortunately not enough to ensure that $f$ is strictly monotonically increasing along all causal curves.
+As the following example shows, this is unfortunately not enough to ensure that $f$ is strictly monotonically increasing along all causal curves.